 For mild problems, a dentist may be able to correct the issue.
 But if more extensive orthodontic treatment is needed, it is best to see an Orthodontist.
 An Orthodontist has 3 years of advanced orthodontic education and training beyond dental school.
 He or she specializes in all orthodontic problems.

-Invisalign treatment consists of a series of clear, thin mouthguards called ‘aligners’.
+Clear Aligner Therapy, such as Invisalign, consists of a series of clear, thin mouthguards called ‘aligners’.
 They are changed every 1-2 weeks for a new set of aligners.
 Each aligner is individually manufactured for your teeth – and your teeth only.

 As you replace each aligner your teeth will move, little by little, week by week, until they have straighten to final the position prescribed by your Orthodontist.